-During the IS Europe 2020 and 2021, a workshop was organized around recent developments in the CIS world and because of the popularity will be re-run in Autumn 2021.
-A lookback of the developments over the last 12 months that took place in the CMOS image sensor world.
-The masterclass will offer critical comments on the published papers and data-sheets.
-In many cases the information made available to the general public contains a lot of rubbish and data that makes no sense.
-The speaker will analyse the figures and numbers published and will compare them to data available from other companies.
+Join Albert Theuwissen as he takes a look back of the developments over the last 12 months that took place in the CMOS image sensor world.
+The masterclass will offer critical comments on published papers , conference presentations and data-sheets.
+In many cases the information made available to the general public contains a lot of rubbish and data that looks way too positive.
+Albert will analyse the figures and numbers announced and will compare them to data available from other companies.
 A real, unbiased benchmark of performance data will be given in the workshop.

 Albert Theuwissen Biography

-Albert Theuwissen was born in Maaseik (Belgium) on December 20, 1954.
+Albert J.P.
+Theuwissen was born in Maaseik (Belgium) on December 20, 1954.
 He received the degree in electrical engineering from the Catholic University of Leuven (Belgium) in 1977.
-His M.Sc. thesis work was based on the development of supporting hardware around a linear CCD image sensor.
+His thesis work was based on the development of supporting hardware around a linear CCD image sensor.

 From 1977 to 1983, his work at the ESAT laboratory of the Catholic University of Leuven focused on semiconductor technology for linear CCD image sensors.
 He received the Ph.D. degree in electrical engineering in 1983.
 His dissertation was on the implementation of transparent conductive layers as gate material in the CCD technology.

-In 1983, he joined the Micro Circuits Division of the Philips Research Laboratories in Eindhoven (the Netherlands) as a member of the scientific staff.
-Since that time he was involved in research of solid-state image sensing, which resulted in the project leadership of respectively SDTV- and HDTV imagers.
-In 1991 he became Department Head of the division Imaging Devices, including CCD as well as CMOS solid-state imaging activities.
+In 1983, he joined the Micro Circuits Division of the Philips Research Laboratories in Eindhoven (the Netherlands), as a member of the scientific staff.
+Since that time he was involved in research in the field of solid state image sensing, which resulted in the project leadership of respectively SDTV- and HDTV imagers.
+In 1991 he became Department Head of the division Imaging Devices, including CCD as well as CMOS solid state imaging activities.